-Outside of work, Jess enjoys traveling, hiking, biking, and maintaining her list of Tel Aviv restaurants.
+Outside of work, Jess enjoys traveling, hiking, biking, and maintaining her list of favourite restaurants.

-Sarit Konikov is the Office Manager at MizMaa Ventures.
+Sarit Konikov is the Head of Operations at MizMaa Ventures.
 Prior to MizMaa, Sarit worked at ELAL Israel Airlines for eight years.
 She was an Operations Center Manager at ELAL Israel Airlines for four years.